Extension Members in C#

 }

-Here we have a method that extends the functionality of IEnumerable using the this keyword.
+Here we have a method that extends the IEnumerable functionality using the this keyword.

-With the arrival of C# 14 this behavior will change a bit.
-Currently, you need to do what we did above: create a static class with a static method, and the compiler knows how to identify the method you’re calling.
-Under the hood, it actually translates this:
+With C# 14, things are going to change a bit.
+Right now you need to do what we did earlier: create a static class and a static method, and the compiler knows how to resolve the method call and under the hood transforms this:

 IEnumerable<int> result = values.WhereGreaterThan(18);